Inverse Semigroupoid Actions and Representations

+In a groupoid context, W. Cortes \cite{cortes} conjectured the correspondence between partial groupoid actions and actions of the inverse semigroupoid associated and gave the first step in the direction of a broader theory.
+In this paper, we will make the construction of the Exel's semigroupoid using generators and relations, but this is exactly the Birget-Rhodes expansion defined by Gilbert in \cite{gilbert2005actions} for the case of ordered groupoids.

+The purpose of this paper is to analyse the one-to-one relations worked by Exel in \cite{exel1998partial} and Exel and Vieira in \cite{exel2010actions} in a groupoid and inverse semigroupoid context.
 The paper is organized as follows.
-In section 2, we define the Exel's semigroupoid $S(G)$ and we prove that this structure is, in fact, an inverse semigroupoid.
-In section 3 we characterizes partial groupoid actions on a set and, given a groupoid $G$ and a set $X$, we show that there is a one-to-one correspondence between the partial actions of $G$ on $X$ and the inverse semigroupoid actions of $S(G)$ on $X$.
-In section 4, we define the algebraic crossed product of an inverse semigroupoid on a semiprime algebra $R$ by an action $\beta$ and we demonstrate that the algebraic crossed product of $R$ by an action $\beta$ on $S(G)$ is isomorphic to the the algebraic crossed product of $R$ by an action $\alpha$ on $G$, where $\alpha$ and $\beta$ are intrinsically related.
-In section 5 we define inverse semigroupoid representations and partial groupoid representations on a Hilbert space $H$.
+In Section 2, we define the Exel's semigroupoid $S(G)$ and we observe that this structure is the Birget-Rhodes expansion of $G$.
+In Section 3 we characterize partial groupoid actions on a set and, given a groupoid $G$ and a set $X$, we show that there is a one-to-one correspondence between the partial actions of $G$ on $X$ and the inverse semigroupoid actions of $S(G)$ on $X$.
+In Section 4, we define the algebraic crossed product of an inverse semigroupoid on a semiprime algebra $R$ by an action $\beta$ and we demonstrate that the algebraic crossed product of $R$ by an action $\beta$ on $S(G)$ is isomorphic to the the algebraic crossed product of $R$ by an action $\alpha$ on $G$, where $\alpha$ and $\beta$ are intrinsically related.
+In Section 5, we define inverse semigroupoid representations and partial groupoid representations on a Hilbert space $H$.
 Proposition 5.3 states that there is a one-to-one correspondence between partial groupoid representations of $G$ on $H$ and inverse semigroupoid representations of $S(G)$ on $H$.
-Finally, in section 6 we define the Exel's partial groupoid $C^*$-algebra $C_p^*(G)$ and we prove that exists a one-to-one correspondence between partial groupoid representations of $G$ on $H$, inverse semigroupoid representations of $S(G)$ on $H$ and $C^*$-algebra representations of $C_p^*(G)$ on $H$.
+Finally, in Section 6 we define the Exel's partial groupoid $C^*$-algebra $C_p^*(G)$ and we prove that exists a one-to-one correspondence between partial groupoid representations of $G$ on $H$, inverse semigroupoid representations of $S(G)$ on $H$ and $C^*$-algebra representations of $C_p^*(G)$ on $H$.